 Does funding cover both rural and urban communities?

 The funding is primarily for urban backyards but if you are a small rural village with houses close together then you may be eligible.
 The funding can also be used to place traps in other parts of your community such as your school, marae and other community spaces eg community and scout halls, bowling clubs and RSA’s.
 This programme doesn’t cover trapping on reserves, lifestyle blocks, farms, Council or Government land.

 How much funding could we potentially receive and what will it cover?

-Successful applicants may receive up to $5,000.
+Successful applicants will receive between $1,000 and $5,000.
 The amount you receive will depend on the size of your community and what you are trying to achieve.
 We will discuss individual needs with each successful community.

 - pre-trapping accessories such as chew cards, tracking tunnels etc.